shlomif/shlomif-tech-diary/tweets.md

 ----

 Hi all! my favourite balloon animal is a cat.
-Recently I shared a link to Taylor Swift's "Bad Blood" videoclip since it depicts truly awesome [and intimidating] female fighers here.
-Then I was told by an op that it is "my last warning"
+Recently I shared here a link to Taylor Swift's "Bad Blood" videoclip since it depicts truly awesome [and intimidating] female fighers.
+Then I was told by a chanop that it is "my last warning".
+It is hard for me to participate under such a threat.